wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Lord Naff_** : Paintings?
 Oh, the big ones in the dining room.
 I'm afraid we took those down years ago.
 They were putting me off my Cocoa Pops...
 Not nice at all.

-**_Old Lord Naff_** : Well I suppose we'd better let these people get on with seeing you off.
-Come on, you can meet the others.
+**_Old Lord Naff_** : Mmmmm...
+Well I suppose we'd better let these people get on with seeing you off.
+Come along, you can meet the others.

 - He clicks his fingers, the service concludes as the curtains close, leaving the two Naffs in front.